On December 3, 2014, the White House and U.S. Department of Energy designated the City of Minneapolis as a Climate Action Champion.

 2: Join or form a ward team of 3-5 community members in your ward who will stay in the loop with Community Power about the Partnership and communicate key updates and needs for action to your City Council member. http://www.communitypowermn.org/call_your_city_council_member

 3: Statewide, we must continue to work for policies that enable more cities to meet their own clean energy goals and empower every community to take advantage of their windows of opportunity to evaluate what their energy contracts look like.

 MN350 is an organization that works to catalyze a climate movement in the whole state of Minnesota.
 So, why are we putting energy into a single city campaign?

-MN350 strives to support campaigns that transition Minnesota energy sources away from fossil fuels owned by large corporations to renewable sources that increases local ownership and decentralizes power.
-Minneapolis’ relation to both utilities is the crux of the city meeting its climate action plan goals because 2/3 of our greenhouse gas input comes from our electricity and natural gas use.
+MN350 strives to support campaigns that transition Minnesota energy sources away from fossil fuels owned by large corporations to renewable sources that increase local ownership and decentralize power.
+Minneapolis’ relation to both utilities is the crux of the city meeting its Climate Action Plan goals because 2/3 of our greenhouse gas input comes from our electricity and natural gas use.